SgtSwagrid/Boards/README.md

 git clone https://github.com/SgtSwagrid/Boards.git
 ```

-To run the project, navigate to the `Boards` directory and run:
+To run a local development server, navigate to the `Boards` directory and run:
 ```
 sbt "project server" "~run"
 ```
+You should then be able to access website at `localhost:9000` in your browser.